pxai/fjs/document/content/functionaljs.md

 ```
 ## Example: params_list
 Sometimes we need to extract some data from a string, and we can apply split to function to reach some part of it.
 If we don’t use regex, we could compose other functions to create a function to extract that data.
-We start with three simple functions, one to decode urls, another to get the query string of a url and the last to get the parameters.
+We start with three simple functions, one to decode URLs, another to get the query string of a URL and the last to get the parameters.

 ```JavaScript
 import R from "ramda";